-The “AI for Orcas” project (#ai4orcas) represents the Orcasound open-source community’s efforts to develop new machine learning models to classify signals made by killer whales (calls, clicks, and whistles), starting with the calls of the endangered orcas known as the Southern Resident Killer Whales (SRKWs).
+The “AI for Orcas” project (#ai4orcas) represents a 2-decade effort by the Orcasound and open-source communities to develop machine learning models to classify signals made by killer whales (calls, clicks, and whistles), in real-time, starting with the calls of the endangered orcas known as the Southern Resident Killer Whales (SRKWs).
 An important part of the process is generating high-quality and open-access training and testing data sets.
 Along the way, we are building and sharing bioacoustic software that may help conserve other types of orcas (which make similar sounds), other marine mammals, and even soniferous species in non-marine environments.

 - How to contribute to Orcasound as a “hacker”